Health Maintenance Guidelines

 - Lipid Test: Every 10 years

-- Pap Test: Every 3 years from age 21.
+- Pap Test: Every 3 years from age 21 (between ages 21-30, may be more often).
 At age 30, may switch to every 5 years with HPV screening.

 The United State Preventive Services Task Force (USPSTF recommends against routine screening mammography in women age 40–49.
 The decision to start regular screening mammography before age 50 should be an individual on and take patient context into account, including the patient’s values regarding specific benefits and harms.